cncf/wg-serverless/workflow/spec/spec.md

 Filters are used for data flow through the workflow.
 This is described in detail in the [Information Passing](#Information-Passing) section.

 ### Transitions
-Serverless workflow states can have one or more incoming transitions (from other states).
+Serverless workflow states can have one or more incoming and outgoing transitions (from/to other states).
 Each state has a "target" property which is a string value that determines which state to transition to.
 Implementors can choose to use the states "name" string property for determining the target state, however we realize that in most cases this is not an